 More recently, Laurie published the book Violinist.com Interviews, Vol. 2, a follow-up to Violinist.com Interviews, Volume 1.
 Each volume contains about 30 interviews, representing Violinist.com's best interviews from the last decade.

-Over the past decade, Violinist.com has proven that the Internet can draw together people from all over the world who love classical music, and that it can inflame their passion for it.
-The site attracts more than 225,000 absolute unique visitors each month, from teens in Kansas blogging about a Suzuki festival to professionals in the Far East sharing practice tips.
+Over the past 20 years, Violinist.com has proven that the Internet can draw together people from all over the world who love classical music, and that it can inflame their passion for it.
+The site attracts more than 200,000 absolute unique visitors each month, from teens in Kansas blogging about a Suzuki festival to professionals in the Far East sharing practice tips.

-Laurie lives in Pasadena, Calif., where she maintains a private studio and teaches with Suzuki Talent Education of Pasadena (STEP).
-She free-lances in LA, and has played for the Pasadena, New West, Redlands, Omaha (Neb.) and the Colorado Springs Symphonies.
+Laurie lives in Pasadena, Calif., where she maintains a private studio.
+She free-lances in LA, and has played for the Long Beach, Pasadena, New West, Redlands, Omaha (Neb.) and the Colorado Springs Symphonies.
 She holds a Bachelor of Music degree from Northwestern University, where she studied with Gerardo Ribeiro, and a Master of Arts degree in Journalism from Indiana University, where she also studied violin with Henryk Kowalski.
+Growing up in Denver, Colorado, she studied with James Maurer and Harold Wippler.
 She is registered with the SAA, having trained in Suzuki Books 1-10 with James Maurer at the University of Denver, and with Mark Bjork, Helen Brunner, Ellie LeRoux and Enid Cleary at the Colorado Suzuki Institute.
-In addition to her Violinist.com blog, she has also written articles for The Strad magazine, Symphony magazine and the American Suzuki Journal.
+In addition to her Violinist.com blog, she has also written articles for The Strad magazine, Strings magazine, Symphony magazine and the American Suzuki Journal.